nragland37/Student-Time-Analysis-Tool/README.md

 ## File Structure

-- `global.R`e: Contains global variables and functions that are shared across the UI and server components.
+- `global.R`: Contains global variables and functions that are shared across the UI and server components.
 - `server.R`: Defines the server-side logic of the application, including data processing and reactive expressions.
 - `ui.R`: Describes the user interface of the application, including layout, input controls, and visual output elements.